Trump expected to withdraw from Paris climate agreement

 But Ivanka Trump, the President's top aide and daughter, pressed aides to look at the full picture when considering what withdrawal could mean.
 Trump's son-in-law and top aide, Jared Kushner, was said to be neutral on the deal.

-Tillerson and Secretary of Energy Rick Perry had both advised against leaving the deal, sources said.
+Tillerson and Energy Secretary Rick Perry had both advised against leaving the deal, sources said.

 Trump has also been bombarded with voices urging him to stay in the deal from outside the White House.
 Elon Musk, the tech billionaire and founder of Tesla, tweeted earlier this month that he spoke with Trump about sticking with the deal.
 And former Vice President Al Gore, according to a person familiar with a call between he and the President, spoke with Trump earlier this month.